 - eg as a Colored coin on Bitcoin’s blockchain

 - or a token held in a smart contract on Ethereum’s blockchain

 Each ICO is unique, but below are some of the usual characteristics.

 Some of these characteristics are shared with traditional methods of fundraising (seed rounds, Series A, B, C, etc).
 See if you can spot them!
 However, remember that traditional private company fundraising is regulated in most jurisdictions due to the risks to the investors, whereas currently ICOs aren’t.

 1. The project is usually a technology project related to cryptocurrencies or decentralisation.
 These projects tend to appeal to those investors who are familiar with or already own cryptocurrencies, and so are familiar with how cryptocurrencies work.

 2. Investor documents are usually a webpage, a whitepaper (usually not peer reviewed), and some internet forum posts.
-There no rules or laws to compel the project to make accurate statements in those documents, and often they exaggerate benefits, do not identify risks, and create unsubstantiated hype.
+Rules or laws that compel funraisers to make accurate statements in documents are often ignored or worked around.
+Often ICO ‘whitepapers’ (prospectuses) exaggerate benefits, do not identify risks, and create unsubstantiated hype.

-This is different to traditional forms of fundraising where investors have recourse if investor documents are wildly inaccurate.
+This is different to traditional forms of fundraising where fundraisers attempt to comply with rules and regulations, knowing that investors have recourse if investor documents are wildly inaccurate.